101+ VEGAN GROCERY LIST ITEMS TO GET TODAY (SAMPLE FOR BEGINNERS)

 - Lentils (and other legumes)

-- Bulgur (commonly used in tabouleh)
+- Grains such as quinoa and bulgur (commonly used in tabouleh)

 - Nuts and seeds